lukiwieser/baysed-chess/lichess_bot/wiki/Configure-lichess-bot.md

 - `fake_think_time`: Artificially slow down the engine to simulate a person thinking about a move.
 The amount of thinking time decreases as the game goes on.
 - `rate_limiting_delay`: For extremely fast games, the lichess.org servers may respond with an error if too many moves are played too quickly.
 This option avoids this problem by pausing for a specified number of milliseconds after submitting a move before making the next move.
 - `move_overhead`: To prevent losing on time due to network lag, subtract this many milliseconds from the time to think on each move.
+- `quit_after_all_games_finish`: If this is set to `true`, then pressing Ctrl-c to quit will cause lichess-bot to terminate after all in-progress games are finished.
+No new challenges will be sent or accepted, nor will any correspondence games be checked on.
+If `false` (the default), lichess-bot will terminate immediately and not wait to finish games in progress.
+If this value is `true` and you find that you need to quit immediately, press Ctrl-c twice.
 - `pgn_directory`: Write a record of every game played in PGN format to files in this directory.
 Each bot move will be annotated with the bot's calculated score and principal variation.
 The score is written with a tag of the form `[%eval s,d]`, where `s` is the score in pawns (positive means white has the advantage), and `d` is the depth of the search.
 - `pgn_file_grouping`: Determine how games are written to files.
 There are three options:
     - `game`: Every game record is written to a different file in the `pgn_directory`.
 The file name is `{White name} vs. {Black name} - {lichess game ID}.pgn`.